sethll/apa-latex/README.md

 not; sometimes I need an abstract, or a table of contents, but other times not so much.

 To use the document, follow the comments.

+To build the document, run:

+    $ latex template.tex
+    $ bibtex template.aux
+    $ latex template.tex
+    $ latex template.tex

+Enjoy!